snyk-community/sdr-bootstrap-prepack/README.md

 It is needed to explain that this project is designed to work with Structor, wich has such a nice feature as the source code generators for React components.
 If you are not familiar with Structor, it is recommended to watch <a href="https://www.youtube.com/watch?v=AY65e6Ry_rY" target="_blank">this video</a> and <a href="https://www.youtube.com/watch?v=JLz8B0XJPyk" target="_blank">this video</a> before starting this tutorial.

-#### 3 types of components
+#### Three sources of components

-There are 3 types of components in Stuctor project:
+There are 3 methods to get components in a Stuctor project:

 1. Pre-created components, which have already written source code and can be found in the source code repository of the project
 2. Build-in source code generators, which generate the source code from the composition of components on the page.
 They also can be found in the proejct source code.